ShaunCurtis/Blazr.Data/readme.md

 ### WeatherForecastEditorForm

-This form emulates an edit form.
+This emulates an edit form.
 It's designed to be *inline*, so has control over show/hide.
 It could be a modal dialog.

 It has one *Parameter*, no public properties and one public method.

-The parent form communicates directly with it through the `Show` method and the component communicates back to the parent through the `FormClosed` callback.
+ - The parent form communicates directly with the component through the `Show` method
+ - The component communicates with the parent through the `FormClosed` callback.

-The Add and Exit methods set `show` to false, and invoke the callback to inform the parent of closure.
+The internal Add and Exit methods close the component by setting `show` to false, and then invoke the callback to inform the parent of closure.

-The form injects `WeatherForecastViewService` and uses this to add the record to the data store.
+The form injects the registered instance of `WeatherForecastViewService` and uses `AddRecordAsync` to add a record to the data store.

 ```csharp
 @inject WeatherForecastViewService Service